Antoine Wiertz

 Antoine Joseph Wiertz (22 February 1806 – 18 June 1865) was a Belgian painter, sculptor, lithographer and art writer.
 He is known for his religious, historical, and allegorical works and portraits.
-He was an eccentric figure who originally was much influenced by the works of Rubens and Michelangelo.
+He was an eccentric figure who originally was much influenced by the works of Peter Paul Rubens and Michelangelo.
 Some of his works are erotic and macabre and presage Belgian Symbolism.
 While snubbed by contemporary art critics, he enjoyed the support of the new Belgian state, which in return for his paintings assisted him in building his personal studio/home in Brussels (now the Wiertz Museum), where the artist worked on his art and writings as a recluse.

 Early life

 He was born in Dinant as the son of Louis-François Wiertz (born in Rocroi in 1782) and Catherine Disière, a daily wage earner (born in Leffe 1768-1844).
-His father had previously been a soldier in Napoleon I's army and was, from 1814 until his death in 1822, a brigadier in the military police of the United Kingdom of the Netherlands, His father reportedely instilled in him the ambition to become a great man.
+His father had previously been a soldier in Napoleon I's army and was, from 1814 until his death in 1822, a brigadier in the military police of the United Kingdom of the Netherlands, His father reportedly instilled in him the ambition to become a great man.
 At an early age, he showed a talent for drawing, modelling and woodcarving.

 Paul de Maibe, member of the Lower House of the States General for the Province of Namur and owner of ironworks in Wiertz's native town Dinant, noticed the young Wiertz's talent for the plastic arts, took him under his wing.
 He helped him secure a place at the Antwerp art academy in 1820, when he was only 14 years old.
 Thanks to his protector de Maibe king William I of the Netherlands awarded him an annual stipend from 1821 onwards.
 Wiertz's artistic mentors at the academy, Mattheus Ignatius van Bree (1773-1839) and Willem Jacob Herreyns (1743-1827), further stimulated his love for Flemish painting and particularly for the work of Peter Paul Rubens.
 Herreyns was, in fact, the last follower of Rubens in the 18th century, when interest in the painter had been superseded by neoclassicism.
 From that moment on, the oeuvre of Rubens would remain for Wiertz a shining example to be emulated.